Fujifilm X-H2S Review

 Introduction

 The timing for the release of the Fujifilm X-H2S was certainly better than for the X-H1.
-It was as if Fujifilm stalled this release to make sure they had all their ducks in a row when the camera was announced in May 2022.
+It was as if Fujifilm had stalled this release to ensure they had all their ducks in a row when the camera was announced in May 2022.

 Instead of being one of the last cameras to get the latest sensor, the X-H2S was first in line with a brand new 26.1-megapixel, APS-C, X-Trans CMOS 5 HS backside-illuminated stacked sensor with processing power from the X-Processor 5.

-Featuring a fully articulating screen, and video-centric features, the X-H2S is a true hybrid camera.
-With the PASM dial, you can quickly switch from still photography to video mode.
+Featuring a fully articulating screen and video-centric features, the X-H2S is a true hybrid camera.
+With the PASM dial, you can quickly switch between still photography and video modes.
 Capable of shooting 40 fps. with deep learning AI autofocus modes, this is also a speed demon for sports or wildlife photographers.

 Fujifilm X-H2S Specs